Our genealogy services

 Our expertise and genealogy services cover a wide range of historical areas and subjects.
-One specialty is Jewish history in Germany, but also in the former Eastern provinces (Western and Eastern Prussia, Silesia), Poland, or the Habsburg Lands (Austria, Hungary, Galicia…).
-This includes the rich Jewish life in the 19th century and until the 1930s, but also the Shoah and all of its aftermath, as well as emigration before and after the war.
+One specialty is Jewish history in Germany, its former Eastern provinces (Western and Eastern Prussia, Silesia), Poland, or the Habsburg Lands (Austria, Hungary, Galicia…).
+This includes the rich Jewish life of the 18th and 19th century up until the 1930s, but also the Shoah and all of its aftermath, as well as emigration before and after the war.

 Finding relatives, documents, and graves